-Seattle Children's was the first hospital in Washington state to be designated a Level IV Neonatal Intensive Care Unit (NICU), the highest designation possible.
-Equipped to care for the tiniest and most critically ill newborns, Children's 26-bed Level IV NICU receives patients from nearly all Level III NICUs in Washington and Montana.
+Seattle Children’s was the first hospital in Washington state to be designated a Level IV Neonatal Intensive Care Unit (NICU), the highest designation possible.
+Equipped to care for the tiniest and most critically ill newborns, Seattle Children’s 32-bed Level IV NICU receives patients from nearly all Level III NICUs in Washington and Montana.

 What does “levels of care” mean?